-Even if a faculty member does not request disciplinary action against a student, he or she is encouraged to report acts of academic dishonesty to the Office of the Vice President for Student Affairs because a student may engage in such behavior in other classes, departments or colleges.
+Even if faculty members do not request disciplinary action against a student, they are encouraged to report acts of academic dishonesty to the Office of the Vice President for Student Affairs because a student may engage in such behavior in other classes, departments or colleges.
 If reports of alleged academic dishonesty do not reach one central office, repeated acts may go undetected and recidivism will be difficult or impossible to monitor.
 Communication with the Office of the Vice President for Student Affairs also may assist the faculty member in determining which option or combination of options to exercise.
 Depending upon the severity of the offense and the student’s disciplinary history as it relates to acts of academic dishonesty, the faculty member may elect to exercise the following options:

 - Assign a lower or failing grade to an assignment, examination or the entire course.
 In cases in which the faculty member elects to exercise the grade-penalty option, the faculty member must inform the student in a timely manner that academic dishonesty was a factor in the evaluation.
 In cases where the sanction for an act of academic dishonesty has been the assignment of a grade penalty without a simultaneous request for formal disciplinary action and in which the student wishes to challenge the grade penalty assigned, the student may file an appeal with the Academic Grievance and Grade Appeals Board.